dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 `expression` in a pattern-for-in loop is not assignable to `Iterable<dynamic>`.

-*We could potentially allow patterns in top-level variables and static fields but laziness makes that more complex.
+*We could potentially allow patterns in top-level variables and static fields but lazy initialization makes that more complex.
 We could support patterns in instance field declarations, but constructor initializer lists make that harder.
 Parameter lists are a natural place to allow patterns, but the existing grammar complexity of parameter lists&mdash;optional parameters, named parameters, required parameters, default values, etc.&mdash;make that very hard.
 For the